 The lifestyle changes that come with having your first baby can make it seem almost impossible to take care of yourself, in terms of reaching a healthy weight, before you conceive again.

-Ideally if you’re hoping to have your family relatively close together, it is something to bear in mind, without letting the media make you feel bad about yourself image.
-If you can find a way to concentrate on the sensible approach of combining some physical activity with healthy eating, in order to feel and know within yourself that you are healthy enough, and not overweight when it comes to your second pregnancy.
+Ideally if you’re hoping to have your family relatively close together, it is something to bear in mind, without letting the media make you feel bad about your self image.
+If you can find a way to concentrate on the sensible approach of combining some physical activity with healthy eating, that balance approach will stand you in good stead when you are ready to try to conceive again.

 Here is a study from the Coombe about second pregnancy weight gain, featured in the Irish Times.